ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnChatMessage Function

-This function will be called anytime a message has been received by a player.
+The `OnChatMessage` function will be called anytime a message has been received by a player.
 It will check if the `speaker` has a perk, and if so, will add the VIP status to the front of their name for everyone else in game to see.

 ```lua
 local function OnChatMessage(speaker, params)